 Product and product component suppliers

-We are a member of the Ethical Trading Initiative and collaborate with the other members to address issues, share information and work together to improve our supply chains.
+We are a member of the Ethical Trading Initiative and collaborate with other members to address issues, share information and work together to improve our supply chains.

 We try to ensure that we visit all key supplier factories at least once a year.
 During these visits we check appropriate documents and spend time with the workers to better understand their situation and to try to identify any issues that may be present.
 We also build partnerships with these suppliers and factories to enhance those key relationships and to encourage transparency.